dikortis/LetsTalkETC/Episodes/Episode_2.md

-that has all the information about how you can join and participate on github and stuff like that so uh you know we've discussed a lot about et Cie and something that our viewers are interested in is as much as I like to talk about 80 °c and what's going on in
+that has all the information about how you can join and participate on github and stuff like that so uh you know we've discussed a lot about ETC and something that our viewers are interested in is as much as I like to talk about 80 °c and what's going on in